cloudblog004/fantasticfoodies/content/en/posts/998-how-to-make-award-winning-easy-braised-and-34-teriyaki-and-34-chicken.md

-So that is going to wrap this up for this exceptional food easy braised &#34;teriyaki&#34; chicken recipe.
+So that is going to wrap this up for this exceptional food easy braised *teriyaki* chicken recipe.
 Thank you very much for reading.
 I am confident you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!